• raise the profile of prehistoric grave goods in Scottish archaeology

 3. Created a series of crowd-sourcing projects on MicroPasts aimed at extracting new information and images from archival material at National Museums Scotland which can be used to improve museum records and for public displays

 4. Hosted monthly Ancient Death Cafés.
-These are informal gatherings for sharing and developing ideas about grave goods research.
+These were informal gatherings for sharing and developing ideas about grave goods research.
 Participants include members of the public, community group volunteers, PhD researchers, heritage professionals and ancient burials specialists.
-Together we will be producing new material for ‘long reads’ on the Canmore website, exhibitions, display boards and museum handling collections and developing further funding applications so that participants can take their ancient burial ideas further.
+Together, a key outcome of the Cafés was a series of ‘long reads’ about archaeological burials published on the Canmore website.